 Of the 102 Acinetobacter isolates, 95 isolates (93.1%) were recognized as Acinetobacter baumannii.
-Based on the results of the antibiogram, all isolates resistant to Ceftazidime Cefepime. antibiotics Resistance to such as Imipenem, Meropenem, Ceftazidime, Piperacillin/Tazobactam, Amikacin, Gentamicin, Tetracycline, Levofloxacin and Ciprofloxacin were very high (table 2).
+Based on the results of the antibiogram, all isolates were resistant to Ceftazidime Cefepime. and Resistance to antibiotics such as Imipenem, Meropenem, Ceftazidime, Piperacillin/Tazobactam, Amikacin, Gentamicin, Tetracycline, Aztreonam, Levofloxacin and Ciprofloxacin were very high (table 2).